gtod/postgres-json/README.md

 integrity, based just on the primary key column in different models.
-So we should be able to support a *CAT owns one or more HUMANS* relationship etc.  This is the point of using PostgreSQL for JSON: we can choose precisely how much of the old fashioned database goodness to go with the new fashioned JSON devil may care hedonism...
+So we should be able to support a *CAT owns one or more HUMANS* relationship etc.  This is the point of using PostgreSQL for JSON: we can choose precisely how much of the old fashioned relational database goodness to go with the new fashioned JSON devil may care hedonism...

-#### Transaction isolation levels

-See [transactions](postgres/transactions.lisp) for how `INSERT` and `UPDATE` handle isolation levels using a retry loop.
-We are not using the default Postgres isolation level but rather `repeatable read`.
-Do let me know if you think it should be `serializable` and why, I am no expert.

-Also see project hermitage at https://github.com/ept/hermitage for plenty of gory detail on isolation levels.

-## Notes

-Letters, numbers and dashes are OK in symbol names for PostgreSQL objects.
-Don't try anything too funky besides.

-All the Postmodern conditions will leak through this abstraction, at present it is a pretty thin layer.
-However because we are using the PG *repeatable read isolation level* to safely insert and update two tables at once work has been done to handle *serialization failures* under the covers.
-See the PG docs for more info on isolation levels.